isabella232/graph-microsoft-365/docs/development.md

 be assigned to you when you create the Azure account, which provisions an Azure AD directory), to avoid any confusion about the purpose of the account.

+If you would like to ingest Microsoft Intune data, you will also need to activate a free trial for Intune on your new Azure account which may be done at [this link][get-intune-trial].
+Activating devices for management in Intune varies depending on the device [This documentation][device-enrollment] should guide you through it.

 In the Azure portal:

 1. Create an App Registration, multi-tenant, with the following API Permissions